Introduction

 Social media

-Volunteers are expected to ensure that any information or opinions shared via personal social media accounts are not in conflict with the Beat SCAD brand.
+Volunteers are expected to ensure that any information or opinions shared via personal social media accounts are not in conflict with the Beat SCAD brand or Social Media Policy.
 Confidentiality and data protection must be respected.

 Insurance